bigsnarfdude/GolemReboot/README.md

   }
 ]

-2. sbt run
+`

-3. @Jane Smith echo "some message to get echo'd back to yourself"
+# 2. sbt run

-sbt run
+# 3. @Jane Smith echo "some message to get echo'd back to yourself"